-- (4) The Council must give homebuilders reasonable notice of any amendment to, or substitution, of the Home Building Manual. - (5) The Council must submit the Home Building Manual and any subsequent amendment to the National Regulator for Compulsory Specifications, established in terms of section 3 of the National Regulator for Compulsory Specifications Act, to ensure consistency with and integration into the regulations made under the National Building Regulations and Building Standards Act, 1977. - (6) Except where expressly excluded in this Act or by the Minister in terms of an empowering provision, nothing in this Act exempts any person from any provision of the National Building Regulations and Building Standards Act, 1977.
+- (4) The Council must give homebuilders reasonable notice of any amendment to, or substitution, of the Home Building Manual. - (5) The Council must submit the Home Building Manual and any subsequent amendment to the National Regulator for Compulsory Specifications, established in terms of section 3 of the National Regulator for Compulsory Specifications Act, 2008 (Act No. 5 of 2008), to ensure consistency with and integration into the regulations made under the National Building Regulations and Building Standards Act, 1977. - (6) Except where expressly excluded in this Act or by the Minister in terms of an empowering provision, nothing in this Act exempts any person from any provision of the National Building Regulations and Building Standards Act, 1977.